thingsboard/thingsboard.github.io/docs/getting-started-guides/what-is-thingsboard.md

 assignees:
 - ashvayka
 title: What is Thingsboard?
+description: Thingsboard key features and advantages for rapid development of IoT projects and applications.
 ---

-Thingsboard is an open-source IoT platform that enables rapid development, management and scaling of IoT applications.
+Thingsboard is an open-source IoT platform that enables rapid development, management and scaling of IoT projects.

 With Thingsboard, you are able to: